Master in Musical Leadership

 - develop a project plan with a realistic business/project model

 Please click here for the application deadline.

-To be eligible for the Master in Musical Leadership, students must already hold a Bachelor in Music in Education or a Bachelor of Music degree.
-Candidates should submit a covering letter explaining their reasons for wishing to take the course, a social music project proposal in music education and a portfolio when applying.
+To be eligible for the Master in Musical Leadership, students must already hold a Bachelor in Music Education or a Bachelor of Music degree.
+Candidates should submit:

-- the project proposal has and is embedded in a clear socio-cultural context;
+- the project proposal has and is embedded in a clear socio-musical or educational context

 The entrance exam comprises the following elements:

 - the candidate must make a pitch for the project proposal

 - the committee will assess the portfolio.
 The portfolio must convincingly demonstrate artistic qualities, skills in music pedagogy and entrepreneurial qualities.

 - an admission interview where motivation, the project proposal and the portfolio are all discussed